-These home security systems are excellent alternatives to ADT
+These best home security systems are excellent alternatives to ADT

 - Smart lock

 You hopefully already own fire and CO alarms, but who among us hasn't heard random beeping and spent too long figuring out where it was coming from, then what it meant?
 With smart connectivity, you'd know what the beeping means, when to replace the batteries, and if an alarm goes off while you're away from home.
-In our minds, these are worth getting, along with the water leak sensor if you own a house.
+So in our minds, these are worth getting, along with the water leak sensor if you own a house.

-Glass break sensors are meant to be a backup for window sensors: if a window is opened the sensor will feel the movement and respond, but if the glass is broken the burglar could theoretically climb through without setting it off.
-Motion detectors inside the home would catch them, but theoretically, the glass break trigger would set off the alarm more quickly.
+Glass break sensors are meant to be a backup for window sensors: if a window is opened, the sensor will feel the movement and respond, but if the glass is broken, the burglar could theoretically climb through without setting it off.
+Motion detectors inside the home would catch them, but theoretically, the glass break trigger would quickly set off the alarm.
 Depending on how many windows your home has, investing in more motion detectors instead could work.

 If you choose a system that supports outdoor cameras, it makes sense to buy an outdoor siren if it's available.
 With systems that only set off alarms in the indoor hub, users often complain that the noise isn't loud enough to scare burglars until they've already broken into the house.
 As of now, SimpliSafe and Abode sell outdoor sirens, and Frontpoint works with Alarm.com sirens; our other picks don't work with outdoor models at present.

 Smart locks are primarily for smarter systems where you can use conditional coding to take advantage of them.
 For example, some systems use geolocation to determine that all user phones are away from home, then lock the door by default.
-You can buy the company-made locks if this appeals to you, but some of the best smart locks can connect to certain systems via Z-Wave or HomeKit.
+Of course, you can buy the company-made locks if this appeals to you, but some of the best smart locks can connect to certain systems via Z-Wave or HomeKit.

 3. Explore your app options

 Even if you pay for monitoring, you'll be expected to use your app frequently.
-It's your best tool to stay apprised of emergencies, code automations, and check live-streams.
+It's your best tool to stay apprised of emergencies, code automation, and check live streams.
 Unfortunately, not all apps are created equal, between companies or between iOS and Android.

-For SimpliSpace, the iOS and Android apps have rave reviews, but users have reported an iOS connectivity issue for months that may affect you.
+For the best app experience on any phone, choose SimpliSafe or Vivint.
+The SimpliSafe iOS and Android apps have rave reviews, as do Vivint's popular apps for iOS and Android.

 Abode recently updated its app, which may have been a mistake: both the Android and iOS apps currently have mediocre ratings, thanks to reports that some beta automations are buggy and certain features can only be used in a web browser.

-Though it's unclear why, Frontpoint's iOS app is considered more reliable, while the Android app is rated one star worse.
+Though it's unclear why, Frontpoint's iOS app is considered very reliable, while the Android app appears to have major unresolved issues.
+Similarly, Ring's well-rated iOS app outshines the less-popular Android app.
+On the flipside, the Wyze app is decently rated on Android but has middling reviews for iOS.

-Vivint's apps for iOS and Android are both highly rated and respected.
-The same goes for Ring's popular iOS and Android apps.
-Eufy's Android and iOS apps have fewer reviews but the highest ratings of all of them.

 How much will monitoring plans cost over time?